vivianwong19/DH110-2021F/assignment07/README.md

 ## The Tasks and Prototype

-I designed and prototyped two tasks that the high fidelity prototype supports.
+I designed and prototyped two tasks that the high fidelity prototype supports:

-### Task 1: State Parks Filtering Feature
+#### Task 1: State Parks Filtering Feature
 * The prototype allows the user to interact with the filtering feature, which allows the user to filter by zip code, island, or activities.
 This is where the user can find comprehensive guides on the state parks and the activities that they can do there.

-### Task 2: Writing a Review
+#### Task 2: Writing a Review
 * The prototype allows the user to interact with the review feature, which includes reading other user's reviews, reading the past reviews the user wrote, writing and publishing a new review, and editing and deleting past reviews.